 An enchanting sunset from Wesser Bald Fire Tower, another gorgeous vantage spot.

 This section hike further reinforced my capabilities of doing big miles, even on the AT.
 During one of my longest days ever (up to that point), I hiked 22 miles with 8000′ of elevation gain/loss, all the way from Wesser Bald Shelter to Brown Fork Gap Shelter.
-Those familiar with the AT might know that the descent/ascent in and out of Nantahala Outdoor Center (NOC) is one of the mightiest on the trail.
+Those familiar with the AT might know that the descent/ascent in and out of Nantahala Outdoor Center (NOC) is a pretty big one.
 It was hard for sure but a really great confidence booster.
 With my experience to date, I’m planning 25+ mile days for my thru-hike, aiming for a finish in under 100 days.
 We shall see.

 Looking down into the Nantahala valley.
 When the leaves start to fall, the views open up.